blualg/m-ovito/doc/manual/installation.rst

     of the :file:`$HOME/.config/` parent directory yourself.

     If changing the ownership is not possible for some reason, as a last resort, you can set the standard environment variable ``XDG_CONFIG_HOME`` to point to some existing directory other than :file:`$HOME/.config/`.
-This redirects OVITO Pro <https://specifications.freedesktop.org/basedir-spec/latest/ar01s03.html>`__ to store its licensing information in a different place, i.e., in a writable filesystem path of your choice.
+This will `redirect OVITO Pro <https://specifications.freedesktop.org/basedir-spec/latest/ar01s03.html>`__ to store its licensing information in a different place, i.e., in a writable filesystem path of your choice.